walterhiggins/WMPJS/book-outline.md

 ![create a new file](img/screenshot-edit-new-file.png)

 The file has just been created but hasn't been opened.
-Double-click the file to open it.
+If using TextWrangler click the file to open it.
+If using gedit double-click the file to open it.
 The file contents now appear in the editing pane on the right.
 The file is - as you'd expect - empty.
 Type in the following code exactly as you see it.

     // TO DO : Add some code later